dextr-cloud/dextr-docs/docs/_pages/update-live-look.md

     Callbacks) would not invoke the Lambda Function, requiring us to fall back on other mechanisms to identify Callbacks

-The name and purpose of these attributes is as follows:
+The name and purpose of these attributes is as follows (note that ll is two lower case letter L's):

 -   User defined key ll_queue_name value of System Queue Name